wp-plugins/wp2yt-uploader/readme.txt

 == Frequently Asked Questions ==

+= When I include the provided code in a post, all that appears is the code.
+No icon appears.
+Why? =

+Make sure that you are entering the provided code in the 'text' section of the post editor.
+If you are putting the code into the 'visual' editor, it will not work.

 = Will these plugins loose quality as they scale up? =

 No. These icons are not .png or .jpg format.
 They are .svg (scalable vector graphics), which means you can scale them